delab-team/de-ui/src/components/checkbox/Readme.md

 - `onChange (function, required)`: A callback function that is invoked when the checkbox state changes.
 It receives a boolean argument representing the new checked state.

+- `className (string, optional)`: The className for the checkbox body.

 ## Example

 ```jsx